mosi-arch/research/CipherPunk/10-ElGamal.md

 Mathematics of the ElGamal encryption scheme:

 Key Generation:
-- 1. Choose a large prime number p.
+- 1.Choose a large prime number p.
-- 2. Choose a primitive root g modulo p.
+- 2.Choose a primitive root g modulo p.
-- 3. Choose a random integer x such that 1 <= x <= p-2.
+- 3.Choose a random integer x such that 1 <= x <= p-2.
-- 4. Compute y = g^x mod p.
+- 4.Compute y = g^x mod p.
-- 5. The public key is (p, g, y).
+- 5.The public key is (p, g, y).
 The private key is x.

 Encryption:
-- 1. Choose a random integer k such that 1 <= k <= p-2 and gcd(k, p-1) = 1.
+- 1.Choose a random integer k such that 1 <= k <= p-2 and gcd(k, p-1) = 1.
-- 2. Compute c1 = g^k mod p.
+- 2.Compute c1 = g^k mod p.
-- 3. Compute c2 = m * y^k mod p, where m is the plaintext message.
+- 3.Compute c2 = m * y^k mod p, where m is the plaintext message.
-- 4. The ciphertext is (c1, c2).
+- 4.The ciphertext is (c1, c2).

 Decryption:
-- 1. Compute s = c1^x mod p.
+- 1.Compute s = c1^x mod p.
-- 2. Compute the plaintext message as m = c2 * s^(-1) mod p, where s^(-1) is the modular multiplicative inverse of s modulo p.
+- 2.Compute the plaintext message as m = c2 * s^(-1) mod p, where s^(-1) is the modular multiplicative inverse of s modulo p.

 The "ElGamal encryption scheme" uses the properties of modular arithmetic and discrete logarithms to provide secure public-key encryption.
 The scheme is based on the difficulty of computing discrete logarithms, which is believed to be a hard problem in certain mathematical groups.
 The security of the scheme depends on the choice of the prime number p and the random values used for encryption.